lk-geimfari/mimesis/docs/advanced.rst

     'Rögnvald Eiðsson'
     'Vésteinn Ríkharðsson'

 Almost every web-application requires e-mail for registration.
-Naturally, the library supports the ability to generate e-mails with the help of

-    >>> from mimesis import Person
-    >>> from mimesis.enums import Gender
-    >>> person = Person('is')
-    >>> for _ in range(0, 3):
-    ...     person.full_name(gender=Gender.MALE)
-    ...
-    'Karl Brynjúlfsson'
-    'Rögnvald Eiðsson'
-    'Vésteinn Ríkharðsson'

-Almost every web-application requires e-mail for registration.
-Naturally, the library supports the ability to generate e-mails with the help of

-    >>> from mimesis import Person
-    >>> from mimesis.enums import Gender
-    >>> person = Person('is')
-    >>> for _ in range(0, 3):
-    ...     person.full_name(gender=Gender.MALE)
-    ...
-    'Karl Brynjúlfsson'
-    'Rögnvald Eiðsson'
-    'Vésteinn Ríkharðsson'

-Almost every web-application requires e-mail for registration.
 Naturally, the library supports the ability to generate e-mails with the